- 1 Best Flushing Toilet Reviews (Updated List)

 The name “Vespin” has a strong sound to it – and this is clear from the way this toilet flushes.
 Featuring a double-cyclone technology, this toilet will flush away every trace of waste from the bowl.
 Plus, since it features Toto’s SanaGloss coating, it will prevent mold and solid waste from sticking to the surface.

 According to Toto toilet reviews, this toilet is water-efficient, consuming only 1.28 gallons per full flush.
 Plus, considering its ceramic design and Chrome trip lever, this will also make any bathroom look modern.
-It does not come with its own toilet seat, but it is perfectly complimented by Toto’s SoftClose toilet seats.
+It does not come with its own toilet seat, but it is perfectly complemented by Toto’s SoftClose toilet seats.

 7. Niagara 77001WHCO1 Stealth Toilet